 There are so many moments in these movies that I’m still just noticing for the first time.
-For instance, I’ve always wondered where Tiffany happened to get her doll-sized leather jacket in Bride of Chucky before just this week noticing that it’s clearly displayed on one of her dolls in the opening montage.
+For instance, I’ve always wondered where Tiffany happened to get her doll-sized leather jacket in Bride of Chucky before eventually noticing that it’s clearly displayed on one of her dolls in the opening montage.
 Sometimes there are tiny moments that start to reveal an incredible new meaning, and sometimes they’re just fun little beats that do their part to provide the feature with a clear sense of character and charm.

 You’ll find a bit of both on this list.
 Every entry is either considered a classic or is part of a classic franchise.
 While not every moment brings a new level of brilliance to the movie, each entry provides a new insight—I hope—into the feature as a whole.